Amo-127-0-0-1/Two-Photon-Polymerisation-3D-Printing-of-Microfluidic-Neuronal-Culture-Devices-STL-MODEL/README.md

-# Two-Photon Polymerisation 3D-Printing of Microfluidic Neuronal Culture Devices (Figure)
+# Two-Photon Polymerisation 3D-Printing of Microfluidic Neuronal Culture Devices (STL MODEL)

 This repository contains the stereolithography (STL) file that describes the surface geometry of the three-dimensional micron scale mold for preparation of modular neuronal culture device, as described in JoVe publication **"Two-Photon Polymerisation 3D Printing of Microfluidic Neuronal Culture Devices"**.
 The design is provided in both `ASCII` and `binary` formats.